 Riparian vegetation in northern Australia is vulnerable to processes such as changes in water flows, fire, weed invasion and cattle grazing.
 Monitoring the condition of riparian vegetation is critical for effective adaptive management but can be challenging in northern Australia.
 Methods such as on-ground quadrats or transects have traditionally been used to survey vegetation but there is increasing interest in using remote-sensing techniques as these methods become more affordable, including drone-based photogrammetry and terrestrial laser scanning.

 This component of the project compared two terrestrial laser scanning (TLS) sensors, drone photogrammetry and traditional vegetation transect methods to assess the structure of riparian vegetation in the lower Fitzroy River, Western Australia.
 The overview of the techniques focuses on the usability and application for management agencies, including associated costs and the level of knowledge, skills and experience required to process and analyse the data collected.
+Read more in the report for this component.

 The Fitzroy River is in the Kimberley region of Western Australia.